Looking for a 2 days in Madrid Spain itinerary? You’ve come to the right place!

 Plaza de Cibeles

-Near the Prado Museum, you’ll also find the Plaza de Cibeles.
+Then, stroll north of the Prado to Plaza de Cibeles.
 It’s another of Madrid’s emblematic squares.
 This Neo-Classical beauty is home to some stunning architecture.

 The Buenavista Palace is the oldest building in the plaza.
 The Cibeles Fountain shows the Greek goddess of fertility, Cybele, seated atop a chariot being pulled by lions.